lethain/staff-eng/src/markdown/guides/what-do-staff-engineers-actually-do.md

 ## Being Glue

-[Tanya Reilly](https://noidea.dog) wrote a wonderful post, [Being Glue](https://noidea.dog/glue), which captures another core element of successful Staff engineers: doing the needful to identify the right work and get it shipped.
+[Tanya Reilly](https://noidea.dog) wrote a wonderful post, [Being Glue](https://noidea.dog/glue), which captures another core element of successful Staff engineers: doing the needful to keep the team moving forward and shipping its work.
 It's not glamorous, but high impact organizations often have one or more Staff engineer working behind the scenes expediting the [most important work and ensuring it gets finished](https://staffeng.com/guides/work-on-what-matters).

 ## But will you still write software?